postite/HxJsMicroMVC/README.md

 Setup:
 ------

+The FlashDevelop projects are setup to work right out of the box on a Apache setup with the domain name "micromvc" (http://micromvc).
+Have a look at bin/apache-vhost-setup.txt.
+Please also note that .htaccess is used for pretty urls.

-The js project is compiled into 'bin/micromvc-client.js', and this file is linked into the html page:
+The HxJsMicroMvc-Client project is compiled into 'bin/micromvc-client.js', and this file is linked into the html page:
 <script src="/micromvc-client.js"></script>